Canop/resc/examples/simple-example.md

 * the resc scheduler generating tasks according to one of the simplest possible rule
 * one or several java worker(s) picking up tasks, executing them, and signaling end of execution
+* one or several node.js worker(s) picking up tasks, executing them, and signaling end of execution

+The node and java workers have exactly the same behavior;

 The business logic here is that a source sends events informing us that some data has been received regarding a plant "plantA" and several products (the nature of this event is `"acq"`) and that we must execute some treatments.